 About Dr Estelle Paranque

-Dr Paranque is an Assistant Professor specialized in early modern and public history.
+Dr Paranque is an Associate Professor specialized in early modern and public history.
 She joined the University in 2017, after previously teaching at King’s College London, Winchester University, University College London and Queen Mary University London.

 She is a co-convenor of the Tudor and Stuart Seminar at the Institute of Historical Research.
 In January 2019, she was awarded her Fellowship of Higher Education Academy and was elected as a Fellow of the Royal Historical Society for a valued contribution to historical research.